Zettelkasten-Method/zettelkasten.de/content/posts/2013/06/zettelkasten-improves-thinking-writing/index.md

   [zhb]: http://zenhabits.net/write-daily/
   [hb]: http://en.wikipedia.org/wiki/Hindsight_bias

-  [^clar]: Refer to the research of Rimé et al[#rime1998soshae][] who have found people talk about troubling topics like emotions a lot.
+  [^clar]: Refer to the research of Rimé et al, __Social Sharing of Emotion_ (see [references](#_references)) who have found people talk about troubling topics like emotions a lot.
 Some suggest this is an indicator that talking will clarify your understanding.

 ## Create Notes to Converse With